Florent Guillain

-Antoine-Florent Guillain (7 February 1844 – 19 April 1915) was a French maritime engineer who designed a major upgrade to the port of Dunkirk, and rose to a senior level in the Ministry of Public Works.
+Antoine-Florent Guillain (7 February 1844 – 19 April 1915) was a French maritime engineer who designed a major upgrade to the port of Dunkirk, and rose to be Minister of Public Works.
 He was elected to the chamber of deputies in 1896 as a moderate Progressive Republican, and was Minister of the Colonies in 1898–99.

 He was appointed president or director of several major mining, shipbuilding, steel making and railway enterprises, and was a director of the Suez Canal Company and the Banque de France.

 Civil engineer

 Florent Guillain was born on 7 February 1844 in Paris.

 He studied at the École polytechnique and the École des ponts-et-chaussées, where he qualified as a maritime engineer.

 He was assigned to the Channel ports in 1868.

 He made improvements to the deep water harbor of Boulogne and to the entrance of the harbor of Calais.

 His most important work was in Dunkirk, where he designed a sluice gate 117 m long and 21 m wide in 1874, and made other improvements to the harbor entrance and port basins.
 The new port designed by Guillain was officially opened in 1880.

 A submarine telegraph cable from Dunkirk to England went into service in 1881.

 In 1888 Guillain was made director of Roads, Navigation and Mines in the Ministry of Public Works.

 In 1891 he was appointed inspector general of public works, and in 1893 was given responsibility for the national roads of France.